BIDS/2017-01-12-ucb/lessons/git/index.md

     * 97e3498 Add code to make table
     * beda5b7 (HEAD) Initial commit of script to analyze bird data

 This tells us that our workspace, that is our actual `birdsurvey` folder on our computer, now is showing us our files exactly as they were at the moment of this initial commit.
-Hop over to your `birdsurvey` folder and open the file `script.py`.
+Hop over to your `birdsurvey` folder and open the file `script.R`.
 Miraculously, it has reverted back to it's state as of your original commit!

 It can be a little disconcerting to see your files update like this "in place" --- it may give you the feeling that you're losing or overwriting information.
 Rest assured that git has a history of all of your file versions that you've ever committed and that you can get back to any spot at any time.